rehierl/node-tree-outliner/2-0-core-design/6-0-section-hierarchy.md

 sectioning node.

 Note that any type-2 sectioning node will always have at least one type-1 sectioning node as its (not necessarily direct) ancestor.
-That is, because the root node will always be treated as a type-1 sectioning node, regardless of the root's specific definition.
+That is because the root node will always be treated as a type-1 sectioning node, regardless of the root's specific definition.